benhoyt/goawk/README.md

 Things AWK has over GoAWK:

 * CPU-bound AWK scripts are slightly slower than awk, and about twice as slow as gawk.
-* GoAWK has a couple of known syntax quirks, but most real code shouldn't run into them (commented-out tests in interp/interp_test.go).
-I intend to fix these soon.

 ## Stability